godotengine/godot-docs/classes/class_tree.rst

 -  **item_custom_button_pressed**  **(** **)**
 -  **item_double_clicked**  **(** **)**
+Emitted when an item is double clicked.

 -  **item_edited**  **(** **)**
-Emitted when an item is editted.
+Emitted when an item is edited.

 -  **item_rmb_edited**  **(** **)**
+Emitted when an item is edited using the right mouse button.

 -  **item_rmb_selected**  **(** :ref:`Vector2<class_vector2>` position  **)**
 Emitted when an item is selected with right mouse button.